 Maritime Casualties Must be Reported

-In a 2011 study published in Accident Analysis & Prevention, researchers concluded that 50% of all accidents that occur at sea are never reported.
-For every accident that is reported, there is another that occurs that we never hear about.
+In a 2011 study published in Accident Analysis & Prevention, researchers concluded that 50% of accidents that occur at sea are never reported.
+For every accident that is reported, another occurs that we never hear about.
 Conducted for risk prevention management, the study recommended that risk analysis consultants plan for a large margin of underreporting when analyzing maritime vessels.

 Another stipulation of maritime law is that ship operators must report any "hazardous condition" on board their vessels, including but not limited to loss of power, steering, or propulsion.
 Failure to do so can result in the same penalties as those incurred for not reporting an injury or death.

-TOTE Maritime, who owned the El Faro, experienced a second incident of total engine failure on another of its ships only weeks after the El Faro went missing.
-Thankfully, the second incident took place in calm seas, and help was eventually provided.
+TOTE Maritime, who owned the El Faro, experienced the second incident of total engine failure on another of its ships only weeks after the El Faro went missing.
+Thankfully, the second incident took place in calm seas and help was eventually provided.
 Regardless, a history of engine failure is something employers are legally obligated to address for your safety.

 THE ROLE OF ACCOUNTABILITY

 Ultimately, the idea behind obligating employers to report equipment failures and injuries is accountability.
 Employers should keep their crew members safe through proper training, well-maintained equipment, and safe work environments.
 Their failures deserve to be public knowledge for the sake of their current and prospective employees.